2amDev/ExampleArkPlugin/README.md

 hooking game functions is immense, as it allows you not only far more power and customizability, it doesn't require players or admins to download any mods.

-This plugin simply tracks and stores the IPs of all connecting and disconnecting players, and would serve to either implement an additional IP banning system or prevent players from using two alt accounts at the same time if that's something you want...

 Usage
 ---------
 If this is something you want to implement, you'd need to do a couple of things